 Primary Elements- The Objects in the Drawing

 The essential elements are those drawn when it comes to still-life drawings.
-In other words, the objects you choose to put in the composition will determine if your drawing is a success.
+In other words, whether or not your drawing is successful will depend on the objects you decide to include in the composition.

-To be recognized as separate from its surroundings, each item must have enough detail and variety in tonal values to distinguish it from the background easily.
+To be recognized as separate from its surroundings, each item must have enough detail and variety in tonal values to easily distinguish it from the background.

 It’s also important to consider how each object relates to its background items in contrast and tone.
 Ensure that the difference between the objects and their backgrounds isn’t too substantial; otherwise, your drawing will lose focus.